Skip to main content

 Climate Commitment Act (CCA)

-In 2021, the Washington State Legislature passed the Climate Commitment Act (CCA), which creates a market-based program (called the “cap-and-invest” program) to cap and reduce greenhouse gas emissions to meet the state’s statutory greenhouse gas emissions limits.
-Washington’s Department of Ecology (Ecology) is responsible for rule development for and implementation of the cap-and-invest program.
+In 2021, the Washington State Legislature passed the Climate Commitment Act (CCA), which creates a market-based program (called the “cap-and-invest” program) to cap and reduce greenhouse gas emissions.
+The program puts a price on greenhouse gas emissions emitted in the state and increases the cost to deliver electricity and natural gas to our customers.

 PSE programs to help